We are united for

 Marketing arts worker at the Kennedy Center

 • "The Kennedy Center’s trust staff is the connective tissue between our institution and the millions of people that walk through our doors every year—artists, audiences, students, donors, civic leaders, and the public.
 Without its knowledgeable, passionate, devoted, mission-driven staff, the Kennedy Center is just a building.
-I'm voting "YES" to have a seat at the table and negotiate the terms of our employment, including institutional transparency, standards for hiring and firing, and freedom from unprecedented political interference in our programming.
-Only then will the institution continue to attract and retain the world-class talent and industry leaders that have earned the Center its reputation as a beacon of artistic excellence and innovation."
+I'm voting "YES" to preserve and protect the world-class talent that has earned the Center its reputation as a beacon of artistic excellence and innovation."

 Programming arts worker at the Kennedy Center